ThomPoppins/MERN-Enterprise-Search/README.md

 - [ ] [MERNSTACK-144] After user login, display link that will `navigate` (?with `useNavigate()`?) user to `my-companies` where companies will be listed and with a company register form. (see frontend devdocs folder)
 - [ ] [MERNSTACK-64] In the frontend, create a route to `/my-companies` where `user` companies will be listed.
 - [x] Move redux documentation on redux from backend devdocs folder to frontend devdocs folder.
-- [ ] [MERNSTACK-145] Break down all ideas in the `Future functionalities:` section below into smaller tasks and create Jira tickets for them.
+- [ ] [MERNSTACK-145] Break down all ideas in the `Features:` section below into smaller tasks and create Jira tickets for them.
 - [ ] [MERNSTACK-102] Check for the word `property` when it should be `field` in the documentation of schemas and models.
 Check for the word `field` when it should be `property` in the documentation when talking about database `document`'s
 - [ ] [MERNSTACK-114] Implement time-travel debugging with Redux DevTools.
 - [x] [MERNSTACK-115] Decide the default destination after clicking the BackButton, something like the previous page or the home page.